Challenge yourself academically. Slightly lower grades in challenging courses are better than higher grades in easy courses.

 Visit with admissions counselors who come to your high school

-Attend a college fair at the Asheville Mall.
+Attend the Asheville Area College Fair at UNC-A, September 17, 2015, 6:00 pm - 9:00 pm.
 Meet admissions representatives from 130 institutions including military, community college, private, and public institutions.

 Begin your college essay(s)